2004:

 Elizabeth.
 They head to the Dorchester Hotel in London as Walt will be working on his new British feature

-film, The Sword and the Rose.
+film, The Sword and the Rose (to be released in July of 1953).

 1911:

-Laverne Andrews, one-third of the popular singing trio
+LaVerne Andrews, one-third of the popular singing trio

 The Andrews Sisters, is born in Minneapolis, Minnesota.
 Aside

-from frequently playing themselves in movies, the sisters sold over 60 million records and lent their singing
+from frequently playing themselves in movies, the sisters sold over 70 million records and lent their singing

 1924: